FOR IMMEDIATE RELEASE

 - Five-second lead intervals for pedestrians at crosswalks

-- Solar-operated flashing beacons
+- Solar-operated flashing beacons from a Clean Energy Council approved solar retailer

 - Installation of dynamic speed feedback “Speedminder” signs

-- Stormwater collection and drainage improvements
+- Stormwater collection and commercial building improvements using services like https://www.seepageseal.com/

 - Enhanced pedestrian lighting